 If you are thinking about getting your first tattoo, but are unfamiliar with the process, the thought might meet you with anticipation.
 Fear of the unknown can sometimes hold us back from doing things we really want to do.
-You might be concerned that it will hurt too much.
+You might be concerned that it will hurt too much (tip: avoid getting tattooed on your period, as skin may be more sensitive).
 You might be worried that you wouldn't know if the artist was doing something wrong.

-The best thing you can do is educate yourself on the process of the tattoo application, and that way you will be prepared and know what to expect when you sit in the artist's chair.
+The best thing you can do is educate yourself on the process of tattoo application; that way, you will be prepared and know what to expect when you sit in the artist's chair.
 So, how is a tattoo applied to the skin?
 From start to finish, this article will tell you exactly how human skin is transformed into a beautiful work of art.

 Once you have decided on your tattoo design and your artist, you will be required to show valid identification for proof of age.
 You may also be asked for your address and phone number, so your artist can contact you in the future if need be.
 In most studios, payment must be made before services are rendered.
 It is up to each studio to decide which methods of payment they accept.
 Whatever method you pay with, make sure they give you a receipt.

-Most tattoo studios use a machine called a thermal-fax to make their stencils.
+Most tattoo studios use a machine called a thermal imager to make their stencils.
 This saves on literally hours of tracing time by simply inserting your tattoo design into the machine, and it transfers it onto a special thermal paper in seconds.

 It is at this time that your artist will start preparing their tattoo machine.
 The inks will be placed in little tiny cups called ink caps, and the needles and tubes will be removed from their sterile pouches and placed in the machine.
 Clean, distilled water will be poured into a cup for cleaning the needles during the tattoo process and to change from one color to the next.
 Some A&D ointment or Vaseline will be placed on a clean surface for your use only.